 Overall the evening is great fun and Kristofferson is a privilege to watch in her own right.
 Billie Holiday we’ll watch somewhere else.

 Photo: Erich Richmond

-The Billie Holiday Story is now on tour around the UK, for further information or to book visit here.
+The Billie Holiday Story is now on tour around the UK.
+For further information or to book visit the show’s website here.